aryelgois/Medools/README.md

 #### OPTIONAL_COLUMNS

-List of optional columns

-> List all columns which have a default value (e.g. timestamp) or are nullable.
+List of columns which have a default value or are nullable

-  [AUTO_INCREMENT] is always optional and does not need to be here.
+You don't need to include implict optional columns, like AUTO_INCREMENT, STAMP_COLUMNS and SOFT_DELETE.

 - Type: `string[]`